open-telemetry/opamp-spec/README.md

 in a single file, e.g. a zip or tar file.
 After downloading the single addon file the Agent may extract the files contained in it.
 How exactly this is done is Agent specific and is beyond the scope of the protocol.

+The Server is allowed to make an addon offer only if the Agent indicated that it can accept addons via AcceptsAddons bit of StatusReport.capabilities field.

 <h3 id="downloading-addons">Downloading Addons</h3>